Kristina01111000/Drws_site/README.md

 - double check that he knows the unsubscribe issue is not a problem

 - come up with other ideas for the site if he doesn't have the email list ready
+- see if he knows why peepso won't update automatically, (maybe b/c of the theme?)